University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Graph_Genomes/prac_part1.md

 cat tiny.vcf
 ```

 - How many variants are in this VCF?
-What do you think this means for our graph?

-- What do the first 5 columns of the VCF contain?
+- What information do the first 5 columns of the VCF contain?
+- What kind of variants does the VCF contain?

-That's all we need to build our pan-genome!
+That's all we need to build our pangenome!

 ### Build a graph with just the reference sequence

-To build the graph, use the following command:
+First we will be building a graph with just the reference sequence.

 ```
 vg construct -r tiny.fa -m 32 > ref.vg
 ```

-- What does the `-m` option do in `vg construct`?

-We can have a look at the text representation of the graph by inspecting the GFA output produced by vg view.
+The `.vg` format isn't readable for humans so we'll convert it into GFA format so that we can have a look.

 GFA stands for Graphical Fragment Assembly.

-It has a header line that begins with `H`.
+GFA format has a header line that begins with `H`.
 Lines beginning with `S` are segments (or **nodes**) of the graph.
 Lines beginning with `L` are links (or **edges**) and lines beginning with `P` are **paths** through the graph.
 A path through a graph represents an observed biological sequence or haplotype and a single graph can have many paths.